Virtual Accounting

 Accounting dashboards

-• Real time data, alerts, and compliance timelines, the dashboard can be the base layer for forecasting models.
+• Real time data, alerts, and compliance timelines.
+The dashboard can be the base layer for forecasting models.

-Additional reading, Abacum, Agicap, 180ops on AI forecasting features.
+Additional reading: NetSuite on AI forecasting capabilities.

 Core features to look for in forecasting tools